deanwampler/spark-scala-tutorial/Tutorial.markdown

 =====================
 ```

 Note that the records are now two-element `Tuples`: `(String, Iterable[String])`, where `Iterable` is a Scala abstraction for an underlying, sequential collection.
 We see that these iterables are `CompactBuffers`, a Spark collection that wraps an array of objects.
 Note that these buffers just hold repeated occurrences of the corresponding keys.
-This is wasteful, especially at scala!
+This is wasteful, especially at scale!
 We'll learn a better way to do this calculation shortly.

 Finally, let's compute the size of each `CompactBuffer`, which completes the calculation of how many occurrences are there for each word: